Ejoboja/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is my readme 0x02-shell_redirections project
+this is my reame for 0x02-shell_redirections